SECURITY TOOL VIRUS

 Security Tool is a horrible virus!
 Security Tool pretends to be an anti-virus program.
 But it causes a DOS attack (denial of service).
 Every time you try to do something, Security Tool says you have a virus, and you can't do it.
 In my client's case, Security Tool said a virus was trying to access the web and upload his credit card info using file such-and-such.
 It said the only cure was to send Security Tool money.

 This virus actually over-rides Windows Add/Remove Programs, it over-rides the repair CD disc (which is supposed to be impossible), it even over-rides Ctrl+Alt+Delete (which is supposed to be impossible)!!
 My client had active Norton's AV when he got the virus, so it over-rides that too.
+This virus slaps Norton's AV aside and infects your computer anyway.
 Later, when he ran Norton's, Norton's found the virus and attempted to put it in quarantine, but was unsuccessful.
-Apparently it fed Norton's a fake file to play with!
+It fed Norton's a fake file to play with!
+A simple Drive Format will not clean it, because you have to also clean the boot sector.
 This thing is vicious.

 After fighting with it, I discovered an easy way to get rid of it.
 First, physically disconnect your computer from the internet, so that Security Tool does not have support.
 It has probably already uploaded your entire computer to the bad guy's website, but you still need to isolate it so you can kill it.
 Turn your computer off, then turn it back on.
 You are waiting for the desktop to appear.
 If you have Windows XP and you have a password set up, you will enter the password and hit Enter.
 Immediately the desktop appears, so be ready!
 The instant you see the desktop, hit Ctrl+Alt+Delete.